tholok97/imt2291-project1/docs/db_logical_suggestion.md

 * Only one lecturer uploads a video
 * Multiple lecturers can contribute to the same playlist, in which case they will all have maintenance rights to it
-    * You have maintenance rights IF: You have a video that is in the playlist.
-Can use joins to find this out.
+    * Maintenance rights are given when the playlist is created
 * The only thing differentiating the different user types in the db is their privelege level (admin doesn't store more info than a student)
     * Privilege level is stored as an int 0, 1 or 2 *(?)*
 * Thumbnails are stored directly in the database as small images